ChrisTho23/bizztune/README.md

     | **GPT-4**        |0.75                   |0.72                      |0.51                  |
     | **Mistral 7B**   |0.8                   |0.83                      |0.64                  |

-5. **Task-Specific Fine-Tuning**: Task-specific fine-tuning has been performed on an open-source LLM using the QLoRA framework.
+4. **Task-Specific Fine-Tuning**: Task-specific fine-tuning has been performed on an open-source LLM using the QLoRA framework.
 The model is first double-quantized (weights to 4-bit NF4, and first-level constants are also quantized), and then LoRA is set up on all attention and parts of the feed-forward layer (o_proj, gate_proj) with alpha = r = 8.
 Finally, LoRA is trained for 1 epoch with a cosine learning rate scheduler on the training set.
 The training is conducted on a cluster of two Nvidia L4 GPUs (24GB VRAM each, with approximately 5GB used for tuning).
 Currently, fine-tuning has been performed on Mistral 7B for testing purposes, with plans to run on Mistral 70B and LLama 3 70B.
-(A link to the adapter on Huggingface will be provided here.)
+[Link to adapter](https://huggingface.co/ChrisTho/bizztune_mistral_7b_instruct)

-6. **Benchmarking Fine-Tuned Model**: The fine-tuned model will be benchmarked against the foundational model on the hold-out validation set.
+5. **Benchmarking Fine-Tuned Model**: The fine-tuned model will be benchmarked against the foundational model on the hold-out validation set.
 (Please fill in the results in the table below.
 It is expected that performance will improve significantly for larger models and once input masking is introduced.)

     ### Fine-Tuned Model Comparison
     | Model            | Category Accuracy | Subcategory Accuracy | Urgency Accuracy |